Kinetic

 Listening to our customers was where I could uncover critical challenges that they were facing with our product.
 From the very beginning, I prioritized having a conversation with someone using our product every day.
 During those interviews, I realized that your angriest customers are often your biggest advocates once you validate their feelings and respond to their feedback.

 I learned how important my natural curiosity was to our product's momentum.
 To capture lessons from the day I'd write the answers to two questions before I logged off.
-First, "what unexpected lessons or events happened to me today?" and second, "How can tomorrow be improved by what today has taught me?"
+First, "what was unexpected about today?" and second, "How can tomorrow be improved by what today has taught me?"

 Designers find comfort in research.
 However, there are real-world experiences and inputs that you can't test for during the research phase—even with incredible prototypes.
-The best customer insights only come after you've shipped a product and listen to feedback.
+The best customer insights only come after you've shipped a product and listen to the honest (and somtimes brutal) feedback.